Insights:

 1. Sensory immersion

 Sensory immersion is what you experience through graphics, spatial audio, sound effects, haptics, and other kinds of tactile or sensory feedback.
-For example, if you are writing or drawing with a pen in Immerse, the controller vibrates slightly as the pen moves along the virtual notepad or whiteboard, creating the sensation that you have physical contact with the canvas.
+For example, if you are writing or drawing with a pen in IMMERSE, the controller vibrates slightly as the pen moves along the virtual notepad or whiteboard, creating the sensation that you have physical contact with the canvas.

 2. Actional immersion

 Actional immersion refers to the extent of your ability to interact with and manipulate the environment, and also to how well your physical movements translate into VR.
-At Immerse, for instance, you experience actional immersion when you grab vegetables in the kitchen scene, chop them up, and throw them into a pot.
+At IMMERSE, for instance, you experience actional immersion when you grab vegetables in the kitchen scene, chop them up, and throw them into a pot.

 3. Narrative immersion

 Narrative immersion has to do with how engaging, authentic, and meaningful tasks are to you.
 When this is done well, it leads to cognitive and emotional engagement.
 For example, passively listening to a lecture in a virtual classroom offers little narrative immersion.
-On the other hand, an Immerse role-play activity like checking in at the counter in the airport scene and then going through security with your luggage connects the learning to a real-life story you are likely to participate in.
+On the other hand, an IMMERSE role-play activity like checking in at the counter in the airport scene and then going through security with your luggage connects the learning to a real-life story you are likely to participate in.

 4. Social immersion

 Social immersion is achieved through genuine social interaction with other learners as well as with your instructor.
 Communicating with other learners and doing collaborative tasks helps you learn, particularly when it is scaffolded and structured by an instructor.
-At Immerse, an example of social immersion might be your instructor teaching you how to describe people, followed by you and other learners describing your favorite portraits to one another in the virtual art gallery scene.
+At IMMERSE, an example of social immersion might be your instructor teaching you how to describe people, followed by you and other learners describing your favorite portraits to one another in the virtual art gallery scene.

 Why is VR ideal for language learning?